mcv-m6-video/mcv-m6-2022-team3/README.md

 ```

 ## Week 3
-The contents of the second week are in the folder `week3`:
+The contents of the third week are in the folder `week3`:

 ### Task 1.1 evaluates mAP on off-the-shelf detectors:
 ```